mgsosna/mattsosna.com/_posts/statistics/2021-06-22-ARIMA-intro.md

 In our example, the $\epsilon_t$ values are sampled from a normal distribution, so this is **Gaussian white noise.** [We could easily use another distribution](https://ionides.github.io/531w20/03/notes03.pdf) to generate our values, though, such as a uniform, binary, or sinusoidal distribution.

 #### 5. [S: Seasonality](#s-seasonality)
 After much digging through Stack Exchange debates, it seems like we may have violated some critical forecasting assumptions by modeling a sine wave (even though it works as a great example of a seasonal process!).
 The issue is that sine waves are **deterministic:** if you know that a time series is a sine wave and where in the wave you are, you can perfectly predict all past and future values of the series.
-The concept of stationarity, meanwhile, [only applies to **stochastic** processes](https://stats.stackexchange.com/questions/172979/is-a-model-with-a-sine-wave-time-series-stationary).
+The concept of stationarity, and building ARIMA models in general, [only applies to **stochastic** processes](https://stats.stackexchange.com/questions/172979/is-a-model-with-a-sine-wave-time-series-stationary).